-A research group at Georgia Tech led by: Dr. Shyh-Chiang Shen
+A research group led by: Prof. Shyh-Chiang Shen

 School of Electrical and Computer Engineering

 Copyright ©2005—2020 S.-C. Shen.